Altinn/altinn-studio-docs/content/app/app-dev-course/modul4/_index.en.md

 weight: 20
 ---

-In this module you're expanding the application you made in the previous modules to support even more of the [requirements of the municipality of Sogndal](../case/#requirements-from-the-municipality).
+In this module you're expanding the application you made in the previous modules to support more of the [requirements of the municipality of Sogndal](../case/#requirements-from-the-municipality).

 **Topics covered in this module:**